fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 doesn't matter if we excite the left side and terminate the right side, or vice versa, so we can assume :math:`S_{12} = S_{21}` and :math:`S_{11} = S_{22}`::

-    # hack: assume symmetry and reciprocity, only correct for passive linear circuit!
+    # hack: assume symmetry and reciprocity
+    # This only correct for passive linear reciprocal circuit!
     s22_list = s11_list
     s12_list = s21_list